-- People who chew tobacco or smoke are not only at the risk of mouth cancer, but also cancers of the blood, pancreas, kidney, etc.
+- People who chew tobacco or smoke are not only at risk of mouth cancer but also cancers of the blood, pancreas, kidney, etc.

 - Poor oral care and dental diseases may lead to difficulties in conceiving and unhealthy pregnancies.

 What are the symptoms of poor oral health?

 There are several indicators of poor oral hygiene.
 These include:

 - Recurrent toothaches

 - Swelling in the neck region or the face

 - Swollen gums